Clarity logoClarity logoClarity

 Learn

-Understand IRS Form 1099-MISC, which reports rents, royalties, prizes, awards, and other miscellaneous income.
-Learn what changed when contractor payments.
+IRS Form 1099-MISC reports rents, royalties, prizes, awards, and other miscellaneous income.
+Learn what changed when contractor payments moved to 1099-NEC.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 For decades, IRS Form 1099-MISC was the catch-all document for reporting payments made outside of traditional employment.
 If you hired a contractor, paid rent to a landlord, or awarded a prize, this was the form you filed.
 While the 2020 tax year brought a major change — splitting nonemployee compensation onto its own form; the 1099-MISC remains an essential document for reporting a wide range of miscellaneous income types.